 - At 16, I discovered a little painful lump deep in my foot.
 Had surgery to remove it.
 It was benign.
 Stitched me up.
 Pain returned, anyway.

 - Fast forward forever & it’s just me going through college limping & trying to act like it wasn’t taking a toll on my creativity & emotional health.
-Also, at this point, for *~*reasons~*~ I am no longer on my parents’ insurance and am so spaced out I don’t even know that I can get free health care in NYC.
+Also, at this point, for *~*reasons~*~ I am no longer on my parents’ insurance and am just spaced out in general.
+Fuckit, I’ve always been spaced out.
+Still am.
+E.T.

 - End of college, moved to Korea, and lived there for two years.
-Still limping to and from work in pain like an idiot, thinking this is just the story of my life, now.
-I DID however, find these incredible pairs of Crocs that felt like heaven though.
+Still limping to and from work in pain like a herb, thinking this is just the story of my life, now.
+I DID however, find these incredible pairs of Crocs (you can shut right the fuck up) that felt like heaven though.
 I managed to travel around Asia in those Crocs relatively comfortably.
-Had the opportunity to see doctors there, but they just seemed way more interested in bleeding my pockets dry with useless tests than actually diagnosing me and helping me get better.
+Had the opportunity to see doctors there, but they just seemed way more interested in bleeding my pockets dry with useless, extremely painful tests than actually diagnosing me and helping me get better.
 Went to some side hustling, sports medicine American dude living in Korea and he semi-presumed I had plantar fasciitis (I kinda figured) and gave me some orthotics.
 This helped until they didn’t and then I was hurting even more, once again.

 - Moved back home to NY two years later and figured that a diet change might help, a lot.
-Went vegan the absolute WRONG way, eating things with no nutritious value, and ended up slightly tearing or completely popping my achilles.
+Went vegan the absolute WRONG way, eating things with no nutritious value, and ended up tearing what turned out to be my peroneal tendon.
 Still ain’t had insurance so I just crutched to and from work in a brace boot I bought on ebay, absolutely, horrendous, mind shattering pain for months.
 (I’m really not gonna try to explain that type of pain.
 It was disgusting.)

 - Since that year, every winter my foot has relapsed, and it seems to catch itself again in the summer.
 I spent months on end in bed for the following 4 years (up until now) after I moved back from Korea.
 Thankfully, I had managed to start up a freelancing website-building and graphic design business that I usually don’t have to leave my home for.
 I rarely was able to leave the house (still can’t really), but I’m at least doing my thing and getting by.